 In addition, papers may be returned to the authors by the editors prior to review, if judged to be out of scope, out of the limits of the word length guidance or not sufficiently prepared for publication.

-Science and Studies of Accounting and Finance: Problems and Perspectives is published every year in December.
+Science and Studies of Accounting and Finance: Problems and Perspectives is published every year.

 Open Access Policy

 All articles published in Science and Studies of Accounting and Finance: Problems and Perspectives are under the Creative Commons Attribution-NonCommercial 3.0 Unported license, allowing third parties to share their work (copy, distribute, transmit) and to adapt it, under the condition that the authors are given credit, that the work is not used for commercial purposes, and that in the event of reuse or distribution, the terms of this license are made clear.

 Authors retain copyright of their work, with first publication rights granted to Vytautas Magnus University Agriculture Academy.
 However, authors are required to transfer copyrights associated with commercial use to the Publisher.

 Authors are permitted and encouraged to post items submitted to this journal on personal or institutional websites, prior to and after publication (while providing the bibliographic details of that publication).